Ancelin-31/holbertonschool-web_front_end/README.md

 # holbertonschool-web_front_end

-Thiis project means to teach us about html.
+This project means to teach us about html, CSS and JavaScript.